dotku/setFloat/README.md

 ### setSciNumber

-Scientific number might be complicate, there would be sperical char for a certain meaning, eg "e" prepresents times ten, eg "1e2" would be "100".
+Scientific number might be complicate, there could be a sperical char for a certain value, eg "e" prepresents times ten, "1e2" would be "100".